rainavyas/attack-comparative-assessment/README.md

 # Inroduction
-This is the official codebase for the research paper _todo_.
+This is the official codebase for the research paper _Is LLM-as-a-Judge Robust?
+Investigating Universal Adversarial Attacks on Zero-shot LLM Assessment_.

 ### Abstract: